builders-blueprint-series/from-coder-to-engineer/body/chapter-8.md

     }
 ```

 Our test code highlights a glaring issue with our controller.
-With our current implementation, every test would be connecting to our production level infrastructure and persistence.
+With our current implementation every test would be connecting to our production level infrastructure and persistence.
 We do not want test code touching our production environment.
 We need a way to choose what version of our IReservationService we use at run-time.
 We want our test code to use a version of the service that does not interact with our persistance or any other communication protocol that may go over a network such as SMTP or a service bus.
 Imagine the scenario of us testing a feature to email customers when they make a new reservation.
+With the test coupled to our implementation code every test would email all of our customers.
+This is not the intended behavior of our test suite.
 The fix for this is very simple.
-Instead of declaring with implementation of our IReservationService we will use in the constructor body, we pass it as a parameter.
+Instead of declaring an implementation of our IReservationService we will use in the constructor body, we pass it as a parameter.

 ##### Dependency Injection To The Rescue